withastro/astro/.changeset/poor-berries-occur.md

 "astro": minor
 ---

 Adds experimental support for the `astro:env` API.
-It lets you define a type-safe schema for your environments variables, and where they should be available (on the server or the client).
+It lets you define a type-safe schema for your environment variables and specify their availability on the server or client.

 Start by declaring a schema in your Astro config in `experimental.env.schema`.
 Use the `envField` help to make your life easier: